CirclePayApi/CirclePayApi/source/index.html.md

  "due_date": "2022-10-12"
 }
 ```
-Retrieves the settled invoice with the given id.
+Settle the invoice with the given id.

 ### Parameters